-- b.
-Request the aircraft to return to its approved route/ reroute of flight whenever any deviation is noted. - c.
-Immediately alert the operations manager and notify the senior director at the concerned NORAD Region Operations Control Center/Sector Operations Control Center and ATO-200 via the most expeditious means when the following conditions occur: - 1.
-The aircraft refuses to comply with a NORAD or State Department message. - 2.
-Communication with the aircraft is established but the aircraft's identification cannot be immediately correlated with a known flight plan.
+b.
+Request the aircraft to return to its approved route/ reroute of flight whenever any deviation is noted.

+c.
+Immediately alert the supervisory traffic management coordinator-in-charge and notify the senior director at the concerned NORAD Region Operations Control Center/Sector Operations Control Center and ATO-200 via the most expeditious means when the following conditions occur:

+1. The aircraft refuses to comply with a NORAD or State Department message.

+2. Communication with the aircraft is established but the aircraft's identification cannot be immediately correlated with a known flight plan.
 Attempt flight plan correlation when time permits.

-- 3. The aircraft deviates from its approved route of flight and refuses to return to it when so requested. - 4.
-The aircraft refuses a reroute when so cleared or deviates from its reroute and refuses to return to it when requested. - 5.
-A departure message on a flight plan of an aircraft in para 9-2-1, GENERAL, subpara a.1., originating in Canada, Mexico, or Cuba is not received within 5 minutes after the proposed time and you are unable to ascertain if the aircraft has departed either IFR or VFR. - d.
+3. The aircraft deviates from its approved route of flight and refuses to return to it when so requested.

+4. The aircraft refuses a reroute when so cleared or deviates from its reroute and refuses to return to it when requested.

+5. A departure message on a flight plan of an aircraft in para 9-2-1, GENERAL, subpara a.1., originating in Canada, Mexico, or Cuba is not received within 5 minutes after the proposed time and you are unable to ascertain if the aircraft has departed either IFR or VFR.

+d.
 If NORAD dispatches aircraft to intercept and escort the flight, the control procedures in Escort of Hijacked Aircraft, FAAO 7610.4 Chapter 7, shall apply.